DepsCian/Cloudflare-WARP-Indicator/README.md

 ## Dependencies
 - `GNOME Shell 45`
 - `GObject-Introspection`
-- `warp-cli` - command-line tool for managing WARP connections
+- `warp-cli` - command-line tool for managing Cloudflare WARP

 ## Installation
 1. Ensure you have GNOME Shell and the `warp-cli` tool installed on your system.